 Dr. William Tang, biomedical engineering professor at the Henry Samueli School of Engineering, moderated a panel, titled “Future Trends in Healthcare.”
 Panelists included Dr. Randal Schulhauser, senior manager of Technology and Business Development at Medtronic; Dr. Shiva Sharareh, senior innovation leader at Halyard Health; Jason Liauw, M.D., neurosurgeon at MemorialCare Health System; and Dr. Richard Creager, partner and angel investor at IOI Partners/NaviDx, Tech Coast Angels.

-Liaw advocated that more young researchers with clinical experience should seek internships in government agencies such as the FDA.
+Liauw suggested that more young researchers with clinical experience should seek internships in government agencies such as the FDA.
 “We need innovators,” Liauw said.
 “We need experts.”
 He explained that much of the FDA’s restrictiveness was driven by “a culture of fear” that hampers innovation.
 “You can have a high impact in this field,” Liauw said.
 He advised focusing on agencies that have a systemwide influence on health policy.

 According to Sharareh, innovations in healthcare, such as biomarkers and artificial intelligence, are increasingly being used by healthcare systems, but it would be more desirable if they were used together in platforms.
-“Companies have a challenge to come up with a manufacturing solution that is very accurate and that provides solutions,” Sharareh said.
+“Companies have a challenge to come up with a manufacturing solution that is very accurate and provides solutions,” Sharareh said.

 “There is an opportunity for a whole new round of innovation in medical technology,” Schulhauser said.
 “Medtronic used to make money by post-operative billing in the OR.
 But now there are new and different customers, and different ways of managing disease.
 We now talk about wellness.”
 According to Schulhauser, successful companies have a basic structure of three essential strands including founders, technical experts and engineers, plus other essential experts such a health care experts.
 A third component is a business expert.
 “If I take any companies that Medtronic acquired, those three essential strands were there,” Schulhauser said.

 “Classically, medicine has evolved slowly,” Creager said.
 “Traditionally, doctors are conservative.”
 But an aging population, with increased healthcare needs, is driving a shift.
 Other trends include the rising cost of healthcare and an acceleration in biomedical research into new areas such as genomics, proteomics and metabolomics.
 “There is a shift in near term from high-cost environments to low-cost environments,” Creager said.
 “Now we’re seeing it as people get their medical care at Walgreens.”
-According to Creager, cost of care will continue to be an issue in disease areas such cardiovascular, oncology, neurodegenerative diseases, and eldercare.
-Therefore, Creager claims that to develop a new device, you have to meet an unmet medical need and reduce costs.
+According to Creager, cost of care will continue to be an issue in areas such as cardiovascular, oncology, neurodegenerative diseases, and eldercare.
+Therefore, Creager claims that to develop a new device, you have to meet a previously unmet medical need and reduce costs.
 “Spend a lot of time thinking of who that customer is,” Creager advised.
 “At the end of the day it is always the person who is going to pay.
 Really understand that you can segment your customer and market.
-To be successful you have to think of what segment in which you can compete.
+To be successful you have to think of what segment you can compete.
 The most successful companies have been conscious of where the customer is underserved.”

 Ron King and William Tang, professors of biomedical engineering, gave out awards and provided closing remarks.
 To learn more about the BioENGINE program at UCI, visit the website at http://innovation.uci.edu/programs/bioengine/